-Any modern browser, on any platform, providing it supports WebAssembly, WebGL, and browser storage is enabled (IndexedDB).
+Any modern browser, on any platform, with support for: WebAssembly, WebGL, and IndexedDB.

 A good CPU, and 850MB RAM.

-400MB of game data will be downloaded, and cached to the IndexedDB browser storage (this is really a one time download requirement only).
+400MB of game data will be downloaded, and cached to the IndexedDB browser storage (this is really a one time download requirement).